Chart Color Schemes

 Population growth drivers in Broadmeadows are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of Broadmeadows (Vic.), based on ABS updates and AreaSearch validation, is estimated at around 14,101 as of Feb 2026.
+As of Feb 2026, the estimated population of the suburb of Broadmeadows (Vic.) is around 14,101.
 This reflects an increase of 1,577 people since the 2021 Census, which reported a population of 12,524.
-The change is inferred from a resident population estimate of 13,128 by AreaSearch following examination of ABS ERP data released in June 2024 and an additional 370 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,734 persons per square kilometer, above the national average assessed by AreaSearch.
-Broadmeadows' growth of 12.6% since the 2021 census exceeded both the national average (9.9%) and state average, marking it as a growth leader in the region.
+The change was inferred from AreaSearch's estimation of the resident population at 13,128 following examination of ABS's latest ERP data release in June 2024 and an additional 370 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,734 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's 12.6% growth since the 2021 census exceeded both the national average (9.9%) and state average, marking it as a growth leader in the region.
 Overseas migration contributed approximately 77.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the suburb is expected to experience exceptional growth, placing it in the top 10 percent of national statistical areas, with an expected expansion of 7,674 persons to 2041, reflecting a gain of 48.8% over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Moving forward, exceptional growth is predicted over the period with the suburb expected to expand by 7,545 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 46.6% in total over the 17 years.

 Frequently Asked Questions - Population